-Japanese Onsens That Allow You to Wear Bathers
+Japanese Onsen That Allow You to Wear Bathers

 We have talked about the historical reasons and know why bathing together without clothes is actually better for hygiene in onsens.
 But the shyer among you might still be interested in hot spring alternatives where you can wear something.
 Luckily, there are a few onsens and hot spring spas where you can plunge in wearing your bathers.

 There is a caveat, though.
 Most of these onsens are not real onsens and they don’t provide an authentic onsen experience.
 The few natural onsens where you can wear bathers are most of the time natural open-air or river-baths in the middle of nowhere.
-While the onsen spas that allow wearing bathers near bigger cities like Tokyo, Kyoto, and Osaka, are usually more like a hot spring theme park or water park.
+While the onsen spas that allow wearing bathers near bigger cities like Tokyo, Kyoto, and Osaka, are usually more like hot spring theme parks or water parks.

 They can be a lot of fun visiting, too, though.
 You will find all the detailed information about each recommendation below.